jorgedom5/EquipoPole/README.md

 docker-compose up
 ```

-### Why Red Bull Racing Team?
+### Why RedHorn Journeys?

 1. **Proven Track Record in Data Analytics**
-   - Success in Formula 1 with a data-driven approach.
+   - Success in every project with a data-driven approach.

 2. **State-of-the-Art Technology Stack**
-   - Advanced tools, ML, and cloud infrastructure for efficient data handling.
+   - Leveraging advanced tools, machine learning, and cloud infrastructure for efficient and unbiased data handling.

 3. **Innovation and Continuous Improvement**
-   - Thriving on innovation for optimal outcomes.
+   - Thriving on innovation to ensure fair and optimal outcomes.

 4. **Cross-Disciplinary Team of Experts**
-   - Diverse experts ensuring a holistic approach to the IMSERSO Data Project.
+   - A diverse team of experts ensuring a holistic and equitable approach to the IMSERSO Data Project.

 5. **Commitment to Social Impact**
-   - Aligning values with community well-being.
+   - Aligning values with community well-being, particularly in the fair selection of retirees for the IMSERSO journey.

 ## Project Goals

 1. **Efficient Filtering:**
-   - Develop a robust system for IMSERSO group eligibility.
+   - Develop a robust and fair system for determining IMSERSO group eligibility.

 2. **User-Centric Design:**
-   - Ensure a friendly experience for users and administrators.
+   - Ensure a friendly and inclusive experience for both users and administrators.

 3. **Data Security and Privacy:**
-   - Implement measures for rigorous data protection.
+   - Implement measures for rigorous data protection, prioritizing equity and privacy.

 4. **Optimization Through Feedback:**
-   - Continuous improvement based on user feedback.
+   - Continuously improve the system based on comprehensive user feedback, promoting equity in the selection process.

 ### Technologies Used